Sandipan006/react-native-animated-button/README.md

-# React Native Animated Button
+# React Native 3D Animated Buttons

 A beautiful React Native animated button component with Duolingo-style 3D press animation and haptic feedback.
+Perfect for creating engaging, interactive buttons that feel great to press.
 Written in TypeScript with full type definitions.

 ## 📱 **Demo**